250g (1 large) potatoes

 425g tin tuna

-2 tablespoons chopped fresh parsley or coriander
+2 tablespoons chopped fresh parsley

 1 tablespoon milk

 ¼ cup plain flour

-¾ cup breadcrumbs
+¾ cup dried breadcrumbs

 Heat the oil over medium heat.
-Shallow fry patties for 2 minutes each side until golden.
+Shallow fry patties for 2 minutes each side until golden and warmed through.
 Drain on paper towel.

-· Substitute mashed potato with mashed pumpkin or sweet potato.
+* Substitute mashed potato with mashed pumpkin or sweet potato.